elba7r/system-v9/erpnext/docs/user/manual/en/stock/articles/item-valuation-transactions.md

 # Item Valuation Methods and Transactions

-In ERPNext, Item's stock valuation is updated on the creation of one of the following transaction.
+In Revalue ERP, Item's stock valuation is updated on the creation of one of the following transaction.

 1. Purchase Receipt
 2. Stock Entry of type Material Receipt